Saigon Cholon Photo Walk

 - Tip: The church courtyard is accessible from the side entrance on Hoc Lac street.
 This is also where President Diem was captured in 1963 — a historically significant location

-- Settings: f/4, 1/250s for sharp street candids; the morning light is now strong enough for comfortable shooting
+- Settings: f/4, 1/250s for sharp candids; the morning light is now strong and the colours are intense

 The Vietnam Streets Newsletter